aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

         # Name or description of the endpoints connected to these ports.
         endpoint: <str>

-        # Setting this flag to `false` will exclude associated network ports from the generated structured and rendered EOS configuration.
-        digital_twin: <bool; default=True>

         # Set adapter speed in the format `<interface_speed>` or `forced <interface_speed>` or `auto <interface_speed>`.
         # If not specified speed will be auto.